That's a higher rate than 95% of US Sheriff Departments.

 ^ Higher Arrest Rate for Low Level Offenses than 8% of Depts

 Disparities in Arrests for Low Level Offenses by Race/Ethnicity

-Black people were 8.5x more likely to be arrested for low level, non-violent offenses than a white person.
+Black people were 4.1x more likely and Latinx people were 1.2x more likely to be arrested for low level, non-violent offenses than a white person.

 Percent of total arrests by type